 There is no evidence that environmental factors play a role in the development of a pituitary gland tumor.
 The only known risk factors are the three hereditary syndromes explained below.
 Genetic testing is available for these conditions.

 Multiple endocrine neoplasia type 1 (MEN1) .
 Families with MEN1 have an increased risk of pituitary gland tumors.

 Carney complex .
 This is another genetic condition that can increase the risk of a pituitary gland tumor.

 Familial acromegaly.
 Acromegaly is a condition in adults that is caused by too much growth hormone.
-Familial acromegaly can occur as part of MEN (see above) or alone within a family.
+Familial acromegaly can occur as part of MEN, described above, or alone within a family.
 Recent studies have focused on a mutation in the gene, AIP, which can be associated with familial acromegaly and other tumors, including prolactinomas and Cushing's disease.